standardebooks/jack-black_you-cant-win/src/epub/text/body.md

 arrest them on sight and give them ten days.

 “It’s a wonder somebody along the road didn’t tell you about it,” he said.
-“You're the first one I’ve seen for a month.
+“You’re the first one I’ve seen for a month.
 The bums are all going over the Union Pacific now instead of the Rio Grande.
 It’s too bad, you’ll get ten days sure in the morning.
 Company’s